 - Fuel and power inc. in rent

 - Bed linen and towels inc. in rent

 - Off road parking for 2 cars in communal car park

 - Enclosed garden to front and rear with decking and furniture

 - Sorry, no pets and no smoking

 Llanrwst 4 miles; Betws-y-Coed 6 miles; Conwy 7.5 miles.

 The village of Dolgarrog is situated in the Conwy Valley, within the Snowdonia National Park.
 The village is surrounded by three rivers - the Afon Ddu, the Afon Porth-llwyd and the Conwy, and the woodlands of the Coed Dolgarrog National Nature Reserve.
+Surf Snowdonia is found here, a large man-made surf lagoon that provides a fantastic experience for beginner surfers and those with more experience.
+Built on an old aluminium works, it is the roughly the size of six football pitches and filled with water filtered from mountain reservoirs.
 Close to Dolgarrog are lovely walks including the Gorge Walk, which will appeal to the more adventurous, and the peaks of Drum and Tal y Fan.
 Both the ‘walking village’ of Trefriw and the market town of Llanrwst are nearby, plus the popular inland resort of Betws-y-Coed is only six miles away and is well worth a visit.
 The North Wales coastline is a fifteen minute drive away and includes Conwy, a World Heritage Site offering a castle, festivals, shops and restaurants, and Llandudno with it's sandy beaches and Great Orme.
 Dolgarrog is an ideal base for exploring this part of Wales.